-Dental implants are an excellent long-term fixed choice and are used to restore the aesthetics of a smile and chewing ability.
+Dental implants are an excellent long-term fixed choice used to restore a smile’s aesthetics and chewing ability.

-Due to modern innovations in implant dentistry, we have had much success associated with this type of treatment.
+Due to modern innovations in implant dentistry have had much success associated with this type of treatment.
 It continues to remain a popular choice for patients.

-In some cases, especially when teeth have been lost, additional procedures may be required, such as bone grafting or gum grafting.
+In some cases, additional procedures may be required, especially when teeth have been lost, such as bone or gum grafting.

 The gap or space left by a lost tooth should ideally be restored.
 Using implants will prevent negative consequences of losing teeth, such as bone loss or neighbouring teeth moving and tilting into the left space.
 See Effects of Missing Teeth.

-The need for further retention, support or stability, leads to the desire to seek out a treatment that can restore the dental disability in a way that is the most comfortable, long term and cost-effective.
+The need for further retention, support or stability leads to the desire to seek a treatment that can restore the dental disability in a most comfortable, long term and cost-effective way.

 A dental bridge is when two teeth (abutment teeth), either side of the area with the missing teeth, anchor the artificial teeth.